Argonne-National-Laboratory/BCUS/README.md

 Tutorials explaining installation and use of BCUS are found within the tutorials directory

-The software has been developed in Windows 10
+The software has been developed in Windows 10 and tested on OS X 10.14

 ## Installation